Breathing in Indra's Net:

 Logistics and Itinerary

-The retreat bus will pick you up at San Jose Airport at 3pm on Saturday May 26th and arrive at Selva Verde Lodge on the Sarapiquí River in north-central Costa Rica at about 5pm.
+The retreat bus will pick you up at San Jose Airport at 5pm on Saturday May 26th (flights arriving up to 3pm should be able to connect with our shuttle easily).
+We'll stop for dinner at a local restaurant en route and arrive at Selva Verde Lodge on the Sarapiquí River in north-central Costa Rica at about 8pm.
 You may also travel independently to Selva Verde Lodge.

 Then we'll enjoy a silent mindfulness retreat through Saturday morning June 2nd.